theupdateframework/taps/tap7.md

 (9) vulnerability to key compromises.
 ```

-Note that the conformance tester generates the metadata
+Note that the Conformance Tester generates the metadata
 and files that the implementation uses, and can test for various conditions.
 For instance, the tester tool can generate metadata signed by an invalid key,
 so it can test whether the implementation will reject